Patient education: Celiac disease in children (Beyond the Basics)

 The most bothersome symptoms are itching and burning.
 Scratching causes the blister to rupture and dry up, but this leaves an area of darkened skin and scarring.
 A skin biopsy may be taken to see if the rash is dermatitis herpetiformis.
 The condition will improve after elimination of gluten from the diet, although it may take several weeks to months see significant improvement.

 Dental (tooth) problems — Children with celiac disease commonly develop changes in the permanent (adult) teeth.
 This can include changes in the enamel covering of the teeth, causing cream-colored, yellow, or brown discoloration, and grooves or pits in the teeth (picture 2).

-Bone thinning — Children with celiac disease are at risk for weakened bones caused by poor absorption of vitamin D. Treatment of celiac disease by eating a gluten-free diet can resolve the problem in most cases.
-Sometimes, vitamin supplements are also recommended.
-(See "Patient information: Vitamin D deficiency (Beyond the Basics)".)
+Bone thinning — Children with celiac disease are at risk for weakened bones caused in part by poor absorption of vitamin D and calcium.
+Treatment of celiac disease by eating a gluten-free diet can resolve the problem in most cases.
+Sometimes, vitamin and calcium supplements are also recommended.
+(See "Patient education: Vitamin D deficiency (Beyond the Basics)".)

-Other symptoms — Celiac disease can cause nonspecific symptoms or mild symptoms, such as fatigue, borderline iron deficiency anemia, or being shorter than normal for age.
+Other symptoms — Celiac disease can cause vague symptoms or mild symptoms, such as fatigue, borderline iron deficiency anemia, being shorter than normal for age, or behavioral symptoms such as anxiety or sleeping problems.
 Once a child is confirmed as having celiac disease with a skin or intestinal biopsy, the only treatment is to completely avoid gluten, as discussed below.
 (See 'Celiac disease treatment' below.)